mustafamerttunali/deep-learning-training-gui/README.md

 ![Result](https://github.com/mustafamerttunali/Deep-Learning-Training-GUI/blob/master/doc_images/result.png)

 # Contributing
-Contributions with example scripts for other frameworks (PyTorch or Caffe 2) are welcome!
+Contributions with example scripts for other frameworks (PyTorch or Caffe 2) and other pre-trained models are welcome!
 ### Guidelines
 Coming soon.